`Hits' emerge through self-organized coordination in collective response of free agents: Results

-As seen from Fig.~\ref{fig3}, the system of $N$ independent agents self-organize in the limit of low $C$ to generate a bimodal distribution in their collective response.
-A new movie is either adapted by a majority [corresponding to the upper mode of the $N_0$ distribution shown in Fig.~\ref{fig3}~(a)] or a small fraction [lower mode] of the total number of theaters.
-This translates into bimodal distributions in the opening income $G_0$ and total lifetime income $G_T$ [Fig.~\ref{fig3}~(b-c)], which qualitatively resemble the corresponding empirically obtained distributions (Fig.~\ref{fig1}).
+{\em Reproducing the bimodal distribution of movie income.} As seen from Fig.~\ref{fig3}, the system of $N$ independent agents self-organize in the limit of low $C$ to generate a bimodal distribution in their collective response.
+A new movie is either adopted by a majority [corresponding to the upper mode of the $N_O$ distribution shown in Fig.~\ref{fig3}~(a)] or a small fraction [lower mode] of the total number of theaters.
+This translates into bimodal distributions in the opening income $G_O$ and total lifetime income $G_T$ [Fig.~\ref{fig3}~(b-c)], which qualitatively resemble the corresponding empirically obtained distributions (Fig.~\ref{fig1}).
+To emphasize that bimodality in total income $G_T$ is a consequence of the bimodal nature of the opening income, we show $G_T$ as a function of the lifetime $T$ in Fig.~\ref{fig3}~(d).
+We observe a bifurcation in $G_T$ at higher values of $T$ indicating that movies having the same lifetime can have very different total income, a feature that is seen in empirical data [Fig.~\ref{fig5}~(a-b), see also Ref.~\cite{Sinha04}].
 Thus, our results suggest that the nature of box-office income distributions for movies can be understood as an outcome of the bimodal character of the distribution for the number of theaters that release a movie coupled with the unimodal log-normal distribution for the income per theater.

+A verification of our model results with empirical data is provided by a comparison of the corresponding distributions of the lifetime of movies, i.e., the duration of their run in theaters.
+Fig.~\ref{fig5}~(c-d) shows that the two distributions are qualitatively similar.
+The shape of the lifetime distribution for the model can be varied to an extent by changing the cost of adoption $C$ and the subjective discount factor $\beta_s$.

-As the adaption cost $C$ is increased, the two modes approach each other until, at a large enough value of $C$, a transition to unimodal distribution for the quantities is observed.
+{\em Transition to unimodality with increasing adoption cost.} As the cost of adoption $C$ is increased, the two modes approach each other until, at a large enough value of $C$, a transition to unimodal distribution for the quantities is observed [Fig.~\ref{fig3}~(a-c)].
 With increasing $C$, theaters are less likely to switch to a new movie, so that the time-interval between two consecutive movie releases at a theater becomes extremely long.
 This weakens temporal correlations between the performance of movies being shown and that expected from new movies up for release.
 Thus, the decision to release each new movie eventually becomes an independent stochastic event described by an unimodal distribution.
-To emphasize that bimodality in total income $G_T$ is a consequence of the bimodal nature of the opening income, we show $G_T$ as a function of the lifetime $T$ in Fig.~\ref{fig3}~(d).
-We observe a bifurcation in $G_T$ at higher values of $T$ indicating that movies having the same lifetime can have very different total income, a feature previously seen in empirical data~\cite{Sinha04}.